I Want You Back Again: Release and reception

 Upon release, the single garnered several positive reviews.
 In Billboard magazine, the song's "jazz waltz feel backs up a strong piece of material", while comparing it to their previous single "She's Coming Home".
 In Cashbox magazine, the single was chosen as a pick of the week, writing that the song predictably would become a hit.
 They call the song a "powerful presentation of blues in a throbbing drum-guitar background.", which Cashbox just like Billboard links to their previous single, which in their words had "a catchy blend of rock and blues waltz on the plug side."
 Lead vocalist Blunstone was a fan of the song, though he never thought waltz was a good music "because people can't dance to them."

 In a retrospective review by Matthew Greenwald for AllMusic, he writes that the song flopped due to the Zombies being "simply a bit too adventurous at times for their own good.".
 He states the American record buyers didn't expect this "ambitious jazz-tinged waltz".
 Though, he positively ends by stating that the song "has aged very, very well and is one of their early creative peaks."
 Brett Callwood of The Village Voice called the song a "fascinating listen", Similarly, Michael Gallucci of Ultimate Classic Rock ranked the song at number nine on his list of Top 10 Songs By The Zombies, citing "incorporating rhythmically tricky melodies not usually heard on pop radio" as a main source.
 Though the B-side was initially included on the group's UK debut album Begin Here, "I Want You Back Again" never got a studio album release in the UK.
-It was first issued in the US three years after the initial release, on an compilation album titled Early Days, which compiled several early recordings by the band.
+It was first issued in the US three years after the initial release, on a compilation album titled Early Days, which compiled several early recordings by the band.
 In the UK however, it remained unissued for decades, first being issued on an eponymous compilation album in 1984, where it was titled "I Want Her Back".